Jackie Bradley Jr.: Kansas City Royals

 On March 1, 2023, the Kansas City Royals announced that they had signed Bradley to a minor league contract.
 The agreement came with an invitation to the major league team's spring training, with the expectation that Bradley could provide depth in the outfield following injuries to Drew Waters and Diego Hernández.
+At the end of spring training, the Royals announced that Bradley had made the team and would be added to its 40-man roster.
+He played in 43 total games for Kansas City, but limped to a .133/.188/.210 slash line with one home run and six RBIs.
+On June 12, Bradley was designated for assignment by the Royals following the promotion of Dairon Blanco.
+On June 16, the Royals waived Bradley, making him a free agent.

+Long Island Ducks

+On April 4, 2024, Bradley signed with the Long Island Ducks of the Atlantic League of Professional Baseball.
+In 40 games for the Ducks, Bradley batted .400/.476/.727 with 12 home runs, 35 RBI, and six stolen bases.

+New York Mets

+On July 23, 2024, Bradley signed a minor league contract with the New York Mets.
+In 25 games for the Triple–A Syracuse Mets, he slashed .209/.266/.361 with two home runs, nine RBI, and five stolen bases.
+Bradley was released by the Mets organization on September 23.

+Post-playing career

+On April 24, 2025, Bradley was hired by ESPN to serve as a college baseball analyst for the SEC Network.

+Return to baseball

+On November 13, 2025, Bradley was the first pick in the inaugural Banana Ball draft, joining the upstart Indianapolis Clowns.
+He said in an interview that the decision came together over a matter of days, influenced by his July guest appearance at a Savannah Bananas game in Boston.
+He is the first former MLB player to join a Banana Ball team full-time.

 Personal life

 Bradley is naturally right-handed, but learned to hit left-handed when he was eight years old.

 He is the son of Jackie Bradley Sr., a bus driver in Richmond, Virginia.
-Both Bradley Jr. and Bradley Sr. were named for singer Jackie Wilson.
+Singer Jackie Wilson is his namesake.

 Bradley is married to Erin Heiring.
 A daughter was born in June 2016, a son in December 2020, and another daughter in June 2022.

 Before each at bat, Bradley writes "M.S." in the dirt in honor of his friend William Matthew "Matt" Saye, a high school classmate who died in a 2011 car accident.
 Bradley, who was close with Saye, said, "You never know what the next day will bring, if there is a next day.
 This really all came to me after my best friend died in August.
 He was like a brother to me.
 In his obituary, I was mentioned as his only surviving brother.
 And he was a different race (white).
 That's how close we were.
 I know he has my back and he's there supporting me."